 Add LECA And Plants To Container

 Add LECA balls to your pot.
 At this point, you should only fill it ⅓ of the way with the clay balls.
-Insert your plant, with roots sitting on top of the LECA.
+Insert your plant, with water roots sitting on top of the LECA.
 From here, put LECA on top of the plants’ roots.

 Test Your Waters pH And Adjust As Necessary